OfficeDev/Office-Add-in-Commands/README.md

 	- **Important**: Once you have the latest build installed make sure to download, unzip and run this [Registry key ](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/raw/master/Tools/AddInCommandsUndark/EnableAppCmdXLWD.zip)on your machine to activate the feature.
 - Office Online (Excel online coming soon, should be available by December 11th): There is no additional setup.

 ### Step 2.
-Create your manifest
+Create and validate your manifest
 We strongly recommend you to use one of our sample manifests as a starting point, the [Simple example](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Simple) is a good one to get going.
 Once you make it work then you can start making small modifications and test your changes often.
 If you make modifications, use the [Manifest reference](https://msdn.microsoft.com/en-us/library/mt621545) as a guide.
+You can also validate your xml using the following **[XSDs](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Tools/XSD)**

 ### Step 3.
 Deploy add-in manifest and test the add-in